gjoncas/Artificial-Philosophy/epistemic-matrices.md

 Thus, this project aims to represent epistemic games (e.g. hat problems) using linear algebra.
 <br>The goal is to explore epistemic matrix notation through trial and error for philosophical problems.

-<br>Natural extensions include epistemic matrices with values other than 0 and 1, e.g. Markov chains.
+Natural extensions include epistemic matrices with values other than 0 and 1, e.g. Markov chains.
 <br>Another is dropping the symmetry requirement (<i>a</i>ᵢⱼ = <i>a</i>ⱼᵢ) to model asymmetric information.
 <br>It would also be interesting to try to integrate epistemics into other matrix-based problems.